marsh-sim/marsh-docs/docs/manager/README.md

     - Showing parameters in Network View with a possibility to edit the values
     - *Maybe later:* parameter descriptions with [Component Metadata Protocol](https://mavlink.io/en/services/component_information.html)
     - *Maybe later:* setting parameters of multiple components based on test matrix
+- Distribution:
+    - Automated builds and releases on GitHub
+    - Windows installer with `windeployqt`
 - Using full message definitions:
     - Displaying units of message fields
         - Displaying angular values sent as radians also as degrees